idelvall/nand-mines/README.md

 * [License](#license)

 ## General execution instructions
-These programs are already compiled with the JackCompiler into vm code, they just need to be loaded into the VMEmulator and executed as follows:

  - Download and install the Nand2tetris Software Suite (http://www.nand2tetris.org/software.php)
  - Compile the src folder with the `JackCompiler` tool.